Marketers Should Learn to Cook

 The food, the restaurants, the passion, the creativity, the entrepreneurship — Chef’s Table is incredible.
 It’s beautifully shot and well worth a binge if you haven’t seen it.

-What struck me was how similar the chefs’ stories are to the stories that I heard at Tradecraft.
+What stood out is how similar the chefs’ stories are to the stories that I heard at Tradecraft.
 Stories of how spirited founders were building their startups.
 How keen VCs evaluate the potential of a pitch.
 How growth teams fervently test pieces of content, a better message, or viral growth loop.

 This post is a combination of things.
 A bit of my learnings from a 12-week immersive course on growth, the passion and creativity found in cooking, and how the process is key to both.

 We’re Talking Analogy Here

 I don’t mean to say a marketer should literally learn to cook.
 I merely wish to use it as a simple analogy.
 Like the popular debate of whether designers should learn to code (or shouldn’t).

 What I like about the analogy is how many similarities there are between the kitchen and a product; and the marketing that goes along with it.